 Efforts to stop spine fusions where not indicated in states and countries are succeeding, and for good reason.
 A Washing Post article reviewed 125,000 fusion patient records while reporting on the recent 600% rise of spinal fusions.
 Experts and professional societies noted that over half of these patients should not have been treated with spinal fusions.
 What motivates those fusions?
 Surgeons who routinely fuse patients take home over one million dollars a year.
 They can make seven times more money performing fusions than simple laminectomies, a simple surgery that opens up a tight spine canal without using metal hardware.

-After recently treating several spine surgeons, successfully, with the Discseel Procedure®, we realized that we’ve never met a spine surgeon who themselves underwent a spinal fusion.
+After recently treating several spine surgeons, successfully, with the Discseel® Procedure, we realized that we’ve never met a spine surgeon who themselves underwent fusion surgery.
 Why?
 And why do spine surgeons still fuse their patients when it is not indicated?
 It’s especially worrisome knowing the reasons for the trend to take spine fusions out of the equation in some states and countries.
 Fusions are indicated when there is instability of the spine typically due to trauma or cancer.
 Many patients are being fused for discs that have annular tears that cause inflammation of the spinal nerve.